linsalrob/PhiSpy/README.md

 1. Get [singularity](http://singularity.lbl.gov/all-releases).
 2. Build phispy.img using this [repository](https://github.com/hurwitzlab/singularity-phispy).
-3. Run the singularity image as an executable `% ./phispy.img` or explicitly call the script `% singularity exec phispy.img PhiSpy.py`
+3. Run the singularity image as an executable `% ./phispy.img`.
+4. OR explicitly call the script `% singularity exec phispy.img PhiSpy.py`

 TO TEST THE PROGRAM